Kelly Ripa Says Her Son Michael Is ‘Living In Extreme Poverty’

 In case you were wondering, at least one financial consultant advises that wealthy parents giving money to their adult children hurts both parents and kids.
 As CNN reports, Dr. Alex Melkumian, a psychologist and financial therapist, says that wealthy parents allowing their kids to live beyond their means “can undermine their independence and create deep insecurities.”

-As for Kelly Ripa and husband Mark Consuelos’ other two children, 18-year-old Lola and 16-year-old Joaquin, are learning the hard way that their parents’ wealth isn’t going to brook an exorbitant lifestyle.
+As for Kelly Ripa and husband Mark Consuelos’ other two children, 18-year-old Lola and 16-year-old Joaquin are learning the hard way that their parents’ wealth isn’t going to brook an exorbitant lifestyle.
 Lola, for example, enrolled at NYU, showed up for her first day of class, and then showed up at her parents’ building 12 hours later, throwing a party on the roof.
-To prevent a rerun of that happening, they say that Joaquin won’t be allowed to apply to college in the Tri-State Area.
+To prevent a rerun of that happening, they say that Joaquin won’t be allowed to apply to college in the tri-state area.